top of page

 • Filtering for spam, low-priority items, and external requests

-Impact: Principals and leadership see only what matters—with clarity and discretion.
+Impact: Principals and leadership see only what matters - with clarity and discretion, reflecting the standard at Eva Works.

 3. Document + Workflow Organization